-Accident & Injuries˚
+Accidents & Injuries

-Accidents And Injuries: Stories Unveiled, Facts Told…
+Accidents And Injuries: Stories Unveiled, Facts Told.

 Accidents And Injuries: Identifying Damage or Injury

 Whiplash is more common during rear-end collisions, as the force from impact suddenly pushes the head backward, then forward, much like the movement of hammering a whip.
 Front-end collisions generally do not result in whiplash, as the headrest often stops the motion of the head and neck.
-Symptoms of whiplash will appear within one day of the crash, and might include stiffness and pain in the neck, headaches which are often at the bottom of the skull, dizziness, blurred vision, and fatigue.
-Sometimes, an individual with whiplash may experience difficulty concentrating, memory problems, ringing in the ears, difficulty sleeping, and irritability.
+Symptoms of whiplash will appear within one day of the crash and might include stiffness and pain in the neck, headaches which are often at the bottom of the skull, dizziness, blurred vision, and fatigue.
+Sometimes, an individual with whiplash may experience difficulty concentrating, memory problems, ringing in the ears, trouble sleeping, and irritability.

 What To Do If You Have A Spinal Injury

 Should you encounter any back or neck pain at all.
 For example, following an auto accident, you should be evaluated by a healthcare professional to rule out any severe injury.
 But, it is essential to get medical care immediately if you experience tingling, numbness, fatigue, or lack of bowel or bladder control.
 These are indications of a more severe injury that needs addressing immediately.